Malacologia - Instructions for Authors

 7. Choose a running title (a shortened version of the main title) of fewer than 50 letters and spaces.

-9. Supply between five and eight key (topic) words to go at the end of the Abstract.
+9. Supply between five and eight key (topic) words to go at the end of the Abstract for full-length papers.

 10. Use the metric system throughout.
 Micron should be abbreviated μm.